tatiananantes/skills-workshops/object_oriented_programming/domain_modelling_alternative/README.md

 end
 ```

 ### Follow on
 Some activities that may help you practise this skill could be to:
 - Have a go at writing the code and manually testing the library/book example (you may find the starter code below helpful)
 - Have a go at writing tests in rspec.
 If you want to focus on TDD, you can delete the code and test drive the program
-- Have a go at isolating your tests between book and library
+- Stretch - Have a go at isolating your tests between book and library

 ```
 class Book